 It’s possible that some employers may run late in some of the one-on-one schedules.
 We encourage you to try to space out your one-on-one meetings as best you can, so that you don’t run into conflicts.
-If you are expecting to meet an employer for a one-on-one, and the employer isn’t there, wait a few minutes, and contact Career Development staff through our Fair Day Zoom Meeting (it will be open throughout the fair on Sept.
-10 and Sept.
-11) to see if we can help.
+If you are expecting to meet an employer for a one-on-one, and the employer isn’t there, wait a few minutes, and contact Career Development staff through our Fair Day Zoom Meeting (it will be open throughout the fair) to see if we can help.

 Unfortunately, there isn't a quick way for employers to reach out to students or vice versa during the fair.
 Wait as long as you can within your 10-minute window.
 If you don’t connect that day, the employer may reach out to you after the fair to reschedule.
 Try to be flexible!

 - What if all of the spots are filled to speak with an employer of interest to me?